 Usually, when people are busted for being in actual physical control of a vehicle, they were trying to do the right thing by sleeping it off and avoiding a DUI, but they did not know that it was also illegal to sleep in their vehicles while intoxicated.

-As we mentioned earlier, the concern is that an intoxicated person who is sitting or sleeping in their vehicle can turn on the car and drive away at any time, so here are some examples of how someone can be arrested for DUI in this case:
+As we mentioned earlier, the concern is that an intoxicated person who is sitting or sleeping in their vehicle can turn on the car and drive away at any time, so here are some examples of how someone could be arrested for DUI in this type of scenario:

 - A man has several shots at a bar.
 He walks to his car and decides to spend the night in the driver’s seat so he doesn’t drive home drunk.